Carl and Jack Cole

-Carl and Jack Cole, born Carl Kolofsky and Isadore Kolofsky, were American brothers who created the successful bookstore chain Coles as well as the world-famous publication Coles Notes.
+Carl and Jack Cole, born Carl Kolofsky and Isadore Kolofsky, were American-Canadian brothers who created the successful bookstore chain Coles as well as the world-famous publication Coles Notes.
 Carl (died 1994) and Jack (May 4, 1920 – January 22, 1997) made Coles the largest bookstore chain in Canada in the mid- to late-20th century.

 Early life

 Jack and Carl were born in Detroit, but the family moved to Toronto, Ontario, Canada, when Jack was quite young.

 Jack attended Harbord Collegiate Institute, but dropped out of high school after completing grade 10 in order to help provide for his family.
 Carl attended Oakwood Collegiate Institute in Toronto.

 In 1935, at age 15, Jack and his brother Carl opened The Book Exchange, their first bookstore.
 It was located at Bloor and Spadina and specialized in second-hand books for the University of Toronto.

 World War II

 Jack joined the Royal Canadian Air Force upon Canada's entry into War.
 Due to his limited formal education, Jack started as a private, but within six months was promoted to a captain and stationed in England.
 At the same time, brother Carl ran the bookstore, which was thriving in Canada.